 Who Benefits?

-These organizations assist thousands of Worcester County residents each year as they struggle with housing and hunger issues.
+These programs assist thousands of Worcester County residents each year as they struggle with housing and hunger issues.
 Solving family homelessness requires a collective approach across a broad range of community partners.

 CMHA Homeless Prevention Services, Housing Counseling program, Eviction Prevention